 7. Drone for the epic landscape selfie

-Drones are perfect for the epic selfie and cinematic appeal in travel videos.
+Drones are perfect for the epic selfie and cinematic appeal of travel videos.
 DJI Mavic Mini is a popular drone for solo travel content creators who want something compact, lightweight and won’t hog space in a day pack.
-It captures sweeping aerial landscapes for travel videos, while photographing you in a greater landscape.
+It captures sweeping aerial landscapes for travel videos while photographing you in a greater landscape.

 Check out my YouTube film gear list.

 What are the best travel tripods?
 You want to pack a light-weight tripod for travel.
-Manfrotto’s Be Free tripod is a top notch travel tripod.
-It offers flexible setup, folds compact and is one of the lightest tripods I’ve seen yet.
+Manfrotto’s Be Free tripod is a top-notch travel tripod.
+It offers a flexible setup, folds compact and is one of the lightest tripods I’ve seen yet.